esync-network/docs/docs/validators/node_maintenance.md

 2. **Relocating keystore file to right place**

-    Your keystore file is copied to `/home/test/`.
+    Your keystore file is copied to `/home/<username>/`.

-    Copy back keystore file to the `/var/lib/eCredits/datadir/keystore` location.
+    Copy back keystore file to the `/var/lib/eCredits/datadir/keystore` location by following these steps:

     ```bash
     cd /var/lib/eCredits/datadir